 18 Taking a Stand

 Wasting little time, the boys mounted their horses and continued their journey.
-This time, Josah slowed the pace down, keeping Ena under control.
+Slowing the pace down allowed Josah to keep Ena under control.

-The Palouse was ablaze in color, with wildflowers dried to crisp shades of brown and orange.
+The Palouse was ablaze in fall color, with wildflowers dried to crisp shades of brown and orange.
 The barley and wheat fields turned white.
-Several wild horses on the Plain of Vandeer ran after then, before veering away.
+Several wild horses on the Plain of Vandeer ran after them before veering away.

 The boys made it to the stream below Promise Gorge, the place to stop and free their horses.
 They set their saddles, reins, and blankets next to the nearest tree.
-Then each boy slapped their horse’s backside.
-It was enough to make them trot away.
+Then each boy slapped their horse’s backside, sending them off in a run.

 With his last measurement, Conall said darkness would come in less than two hours.
 Josah stood and started walking down the path.
 Everyone kept quiet until they came to where Filgore Valley began.